Raw Chocolate Recipe for The Body Ecology Diet

 1 pinch sea salt (optional)

-- Bring a pot of water to a simmer.
-Place another pot or bowl inside the 1st one to create a double-boiler.
-This method will help keep the temperature below 115 degrees F and keep the cocoa and coconut oil in their raw state.
+- Bring a pot of water to simmer.
+Place another pot or bowl inside the first one to create a double-boiler method to keep temperature below 115 degrees F and cocoa and coconut oil in a raw state.

 - Add coconut oil to the inside bowl and allow to melt.

 - Whisk in cacao powder and stir, stir, stir until lump free.